chisophugis/lbd/source/globalvar.rst

         SDValue Lo = DAG.getNode(Cpu0ISD::Lo, dl, MVT::i32, GALo);
         return DAG.getNode(ISD::ADD, dl, MVT::i32, HiPart, Lo);

-The DAG list form for these three DAG nodes above code created can be represented as (ADD (Hi(h1, h2), Lo (l1, l2)).
+The DAG list form for these three DAG nodes as above code created can be represented as (ADD (Hi(h1, h2), Lo (l1, l2)).
-Since some DAG node are not with two arguments, we will define the list as (ADD (Hi (...), Lo (...)) or (ADD (Hi, Lo)) sometimes in this book.
+Since some DAG nodes are not with two arguments, we will define the list as (ADD (Hi (...), Lo (...)) or (ADD (Hi, Lo)) sometimes in this book.
-The corresponding translation machine code of these three nodes are defined in Cpu0InstrInfo.td as follows,
+The corresponding machine instructions of these three IR nodes are defined in Cpu0InstrInfo.td as follows,

 .. code-block:: c++